FinAssistant/financial-assistant/docs/architecture/high-level-architecture.md

 ## Technical Summary

-The AI Financial Assistant employs a **monolithic fullstack architecture** with clear separation between frontend and backend concerns.
-The Python FastAPI backend serves the React frontend while orchestrating AI conversations through LangGraph and secure financial data processing via Plaid.
+The AI Financial Assistant employs an **agentic AI architecture** with clear separation between frontend and backend concerns.
+The Python FastAPI backend serves the React frontend while orchestrating specialized AI agents through LangGraph.
+An Orchestrator Agent routes user requests to domain specialists (Onboarding, Spending) that access shared tools via MCP server for secure financial data processing and contextual memory.
 The frontend uses Redux Toolkit for predictable state management and AI-SDK for seamless conversational interfaces.
 This architecture prioritizes **security** for financial data, **user trust** through transparent AI interactions, and **development velocity** for POC validation.

 ## Platform and Infrastructure Choice